Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Asymptotically Exact Model Reduction

 The proof is provided in Appendix \ref{app:proofs}.
 Notice that, differently from \cite[Theorem 8, point 2]{wolf2010inverseeigenvalueproblemquantum}, in the continuous-time case there can be {\em no} permutations of blocks of the same dimension.
-Therefore, each block of the Wedderburn decomposition of $\Cs$ is invariant and evolves independently of the others. {The reduced generator $\check{\Lc}$ is the {\em minimal} model (in the sense of the smallest dimension) that is capable of exactly reproducing the asymptotic behavior of the reference system: for a reduced model to correctly reproduce the asymptotic dynamics for all initial conditions, the associated subspace must necessarily contain the entire center manifold, and the minimal such projection on such subspace is precisely $\Pc$.}
+Therefore, each block of the decomposition of $\Cs$ is invariant and evolves independently of the others.

+It is worth remarking that the reduced generator $\check{\Lc}$ is the {\em minimal} model (in the sense of the smallest dimension) that is capable of exactly reproducing the asymptotic behavior (that is, at arbitrarily long times) of the reference system: for a reduced model to correctly reproduce the asymptotic dynamics for {\em all} initial conditions, the associated subspace must necessarily contain the entire center manifold, and the minimal projection onto such subspace is precisely $\Pc$.
+It is also interesting to note that, differently from discrete-time evolutions, in continuous time coherences can be preserved in the long time regime only in the presence of at least two steady states.
+In other words, in the case of a unique steady state, the center manifold coincides with the null space of the generator, see e.g. \cite[Theorem 4]{buvca2022algebraic}.

 The results we obtained thus far may be aptly illustrated in the context of a paradigmatic many-body dynamical model, as we turn to next.